 13.8..1 No solid, visually impermeable boundary treatments above 2.1m will be permitted.

-13.9 Vegetation:

-13.9..1 No mature vegetation exceeding 1.5m be removed without the special consent of the Municipality.

 ALSO need to see the Coastal Strip HPOZ since parts of Rooiels fall under that.

 AND am not sure but possibly also the Scenic Corridor HPOZ as that also applies to the houses along the R44 (Of particular interest to us on the corridor HPOZ which may refer also to us –9.2.8.1 Visually intrusive structures, such as billboards are prohibited adjacent to scenic routes and 9.2.8.2 Precast concrete, “vibracrete” walls, unpainted cement block walls and razor wire treatment are prohibited along scenic routes 9.2.8.4 Gateways must be recessive in character and limited in scale.. etc)